Skip to main content

 Once a run is full, click Calculate Route to optimise the stop order, then assign it to the driver who’s taking it out.
 Only that driver will see the run on their app.

 Print labels after routing — they print in route order, so you can load the van in the right sequence.
-Each label has a large stop number (#1, #2, #3) so your driver can grab the right arrangement at each stop without searching.
+Each label carries a large stop number (#1, #2, #3) to match the driver’s run.

 Managing runs